In the light of the government announcement of March 20th, all pubs are now closed until further notice.

-The oldest building in town (it dates from 1470).
-Grade 2 listed with a rare Crown Post roof.
-It has a good ambience & beer quality in the two bars.
-The pub sign is a picture of Diana, the landlady.
+Oldest building in town (dates from 1470).
+Now Grade II listed with a rare Crown Post roof.
+Good ambiance and beer quality in the three rooms.
+The pub sign is a picture of the Diana, the landlady.

 This is one of only three remaining mediaeval buildings in Haverhill; it survived the great fire of 1667, which destroyed most of the town.
 (One of the other two survivors is also a pub - the Rose & Crown)***

 Nearest railway station

 Auction of that Freehold Messuage (late the Queen's Head) in Haverhill.
 Enquire of Mr. Wm.
 Hatward who will shew the premises.Ipswich Journal, October 10th 1767***

 To be lett, the Queen's Head in Haverhill.
 Enquire of Wm.
 Claydon.Ipswich Journal, 3rd Sep 1774***

 To be lett, that large and well-accustomed Public House, Queen's Head at Haverhill...Enquire of the present occupier.Ipswich Journal, 19 Apr 1777***

 To be sold, the Queen's Head in Haverhill, now in the occupation of John Siggs.
 It stands close to the great road leading from Cambridge to Colchester.
 There are two good cellars, Brewhouse, and stables, with a large yard and garden belonging to the same…